arbois/covguide/content/_index.md

     * Set the link sharing section to "Anyone with the link can comment".
     * Copy the sharing link by clicking on "Copy link"
 * [Email me](mailto:me@vaughntan.org) the sharing link to post your translation on this website.
 We'll post a PDF version of your translation that is automatically generated from this live document.
 You can continue to edit and update your live document—any edits you make will automatically update the PDF.

-There have been requests for translations into: Vietnamese, Traditional Chinese, Korean, Portuguese, French, Italian.

 ### Contributors